K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

-In this section we introduce a complementary graphical approach for describing the combinatorics of coordinates for framed flat $PGL(K,\C)$ connections that were developed in Section~\ref{sec4}.
+In this section we introduce a complementary graphical approach for describing the combinatorics of coordinates for framed flat $PGL(K)$-connections that were developed in Section~\ref{sec:FFC}.
 We will use an algebra of paths on slices in the $K$-decomposition of a 3-manifold $M$ to encode the relationship between octahedron parameters on one hand, and gluing functions and boundary coordinates on the other.
 This generalizes the work of \cite{Neumann-combinatorics} in the context of hyperbolic geometry.
 The approach is especially useful for describing holonomy eigenvalues around small torus boundaries and analyzing their Poisson brackets.
-The algebra of paths also has a second important advantage: it allows us to work with a formal logarithmic lift of all the phase space coordinates, promoting them from $\C^*$- to $\C$-valued.
+In turn, the Poisson brackets lead to a proof of a weak version of the Symplectic Gluing Conjecture \ref{conj:symp} (Proposition \ref{prop:symp}, page \pageref{prop:symp}).
+It seems promising that with additional effort the combinatorial analysis here could be upgraded to produce a full proof of the Conjecture.

-If we use $\C^*$-coordinates as in Section \ref{sec4}, we know that gluing functions $c_k$ and boundary coordinates all take the form of (Laurent) monomials in the octahedron parameters.
-We could encode the exponents of these monomials in a symplectic matrix $g$, which holds all the necessary information for expressing a patch of $\CX_K^{\rm un}(\pd M)$ as a symplectic reduction of the product $\CP_\times$ of octahedron phase spaces, as well as reproducing the Lagrangian submanifold $\CL_K(M)\subset \CX_K^{\rm un}(\pd M)$.
-However, this information is not sufficient for quantization.
-A consistent quantization (in the sense of \cite{Dimofte-QRS}) requires keeping track of an extra vector of integers $\sigma$ that translate to $q$-corrections in the quantum Lagrangian operators $\hat \CL_K(M)$, as well as in any quantum wavefunctions.
-In terms of 3d $\CN=2$ theories $T_K[M]$, the extra vector of integers encodes a consistent UV $U(1)_R$ charge assignment, which is necessary for compactification of $T_K[M]$ on any curved backgrounds.
-The formal logarithmic algebra of path coordinates in this section is simply used to specify, unambiguously, the vector $\sigma$.
+The algebra of paths also has a second important advantage: it allows us define a consistent logarithmic lift of all the phase space coordinates, promoting them to additive $\C$-valued (rather than $\C^*$-valued) functions.
+Using $\C^*$-coordinates as in Section \ref{sec:FFC}, we know that all gluing functions $c_k$ and boundary coordinates are monomials in the octahedron parameters $z_i,z_i',z_i''$.
+Assuming Conjecture \ref{conj:symp}, we could encode the exponents of these monomials in a symplectic matrix $g$, which holds all the necessary information for expressing a patch of $\CX_K^{\rm un}(\pd M)$ as a symplectic reduction of the product $\CP_\times$ of octahedron phase spaces, as well as reproducing the Lagrangian submanifold $\CL_K(M)\subset \CX_K^{\rm un}(\pd M)$.
+However, this information is not sufficient for quantization or for defining theories $T_K[M]$.
+A consistent quantization (\eg\ in the sense of \cite{Dimofte-QRS}) requires keeping track of an extra vector of integers $\sigma$ that translate to $q$-corrections in the quantum Lagrangian operators $\hat \CL_K(M)$, as well as in any quantum wavefunctions.
+In terms of 3d $\CN=2$ theories $T_K[M]$, the extra vector of integers encodes a consistent UV R-charge assignment, which is necessary for compactification of $T_K[M]$ on any curved backgrounds.
+The formal algebra of path coordinates in this section is used to specify, unambiguously, the vector $\sigma$.